How Brands and Bold Parents Can Step In

 To understand why, let’s look more closely at the systemic and strategic cultural and media waves that brought us here.

-Age Compression Becomes Business-as-Usual for Brands
+Age Compression Becomes Business-as-Usual

 The first wave hit in the mid-1990s.
 Disney revived the Mickey Mouse Club, a wholesome show featuring talented kids like Britney Spears, Christina Aguilera, Justin Timberlake, Ryan Gosling, and Keri Russell.
 Safe role models for tweens.
 But by the late ’90s, those stars were growing older and their brands intentionally less innocent.
 Ten-year-old fans were still watching while high-school-aged Britney sang “…Baby One More Time” in a sexualized schoolgirl outfit.